Project Background

 Output 4: Tourist angling lodges operating in agreement with local fishing/conservancy committees.

-Output 5: Capacity built in research and monitoring of fish resource.
+Output 5: Capacity built-in research and monitoring of fish resources.

-Output 6: Collaboration in next phase of NNF fish ranching project.
+Output 6: Collaboration in the next phase of the NNF fish ranching project.

 Funding: European Investment Bank (EIB), Nedbank Go Green Fund, Environmental Investment Fund (EIF) Namibia, NamPower